DanyilT/projects-in-university/Year1/Sem2/Fundamentals of Programming 2/README.md

 ### [Lab 10](Lab10): Sequential Binary Files

-This lab introduces the concept of sequential binary files in Java.
-The lab covers how to read and write data to binary files using the DataInputStream and DataOutputStream classes.
-The lab also includes activities for writing and reading the contents of binary files.
+This lab introduces the concept of reading and writing sequential binary files in Java.
+The lab covers how to create classes to represent employees, write employee data to a binary file, and read employee data from a binary file.

 [Tasks](Lab10/Sem2-Lab10.pdf) | [Solutions .java files](Lab10)